Curious Pictures Logo

 Introductory videos for Norman’s Corner and the unsold pilot for The Jackie Bison Show featured the new Broadcast Arts logo.
 It also contained the name of an American animation studio, but its style had changed.
 The inscription was on a black background with blurred white spots.
 In the word “BROADCAST,” all letters were capitalized, while the initial “B” differed in its size: it was higher than the rest of the glyphs, but the designers positioned it to protrude from the line, not from above, but from below.

 The first eight letters were bold and blue.
-Against their background, the dark and thin last “T” stood out noticeably, which the creators of the logo placed inside a blue rectangle with a pink gradient.
+Against their background, the dark, thin last “T” stood out noticeably, set inside a blue rectangle with a pink gradient.
 The “T” was formed by negative space and looked like a cutout in a square plate.

 “BROADCAST” was pierced with a red stripe running from left to right.
 This line ended near the last letter, and immediately after it, the word “Arts” began.
-The designers made it look scribble because they used an illegible cursive font.
+The designers made it look scribbled by using an illegible cursive font.

 1993 – 2001

-In 1993, a turning point came in the company’s history: it became known as Curious Pictures and updated its identity, entrusting the process to the Pentagram creative team led by Paula Scher.
+In 1993, a turning point came in the company’s history: it became known as Curious Pictures.
+It updated its identity, entrusting the process to the Pentagram creative team led by Paula Scher.
 The developers created a minimalist wordmark and placed it on a clean white background.
 It was a black inscription consisting of lowercase letters with serifs.
 A red question mark was lowered down between her “curious” and “ictures” parts.
-It replaced “p” and even resembled this glyph in appearance.
+It replaced “p” and even resembled this glyph.

 1999 – 2014

 The redesign carried out in 1999 was not too revolutionary.
 All that the authors of the Curious Pictures logo have changed is the color.
 As a result, the letters became light gray, and the red question mark took on a darker tint.
-This version was used until 2014, until the moment the company was disbanded.
+This version was used until 2014, when the company was disbanded.

 Font and Colors

-Pentagram designers creatively played with the visual resemblance of the letter “p” to the question mark and presented it in the logo of the animation studio.
+Pentagram designers creatively played with the visual resemblance between the letter “p” and the question mark, incorporating it into the animation studio’s logo.
 It turns out that “?” simultaneously serves as a substitute for “p” in the word “pictures” and performs its main syntactic function.
-In the first part of the inscription, it is asked: “curious?”.
+The first part of the inscription asks: “Curious?”
 And then, the same question mark is used instead of “p” in the next half of the line.

 If we talk about the latest version of the color scheme, it presents light gray and dark red.
 The original design, created by Pentagram in 1993, paired black lettering with a bright red question mark.